Allocating Shared and Unknown Spend

 See Telemetry Streams to learn how to send non-cost data (such as observability metrics, security data, marketing data, or other usage data) into CloudZero.

 Once your telemetry data is in CloudZero, the usage patterns in that data determine how costs are split proportionally.
-If your observability platform shows Team A generated 60% of API calls and Team B generated 40%, CloudZero splits the shared API gateway costs 60/40.
 As new telemetry data arrives, the allocation updates automatically.
-When using multiple streams, the first stream listed takes precedence if streams overlap on the same resource and time period.

 How telemetry data maps to allocation

-For example, a shared API gateway serves three teams.
-Your observability platform tracks API calls per team per day:
+Example: A shared RDS database serves three teams.
+Your observability platform tracks compute and storage usage per team per day:

 Rate-based allocation